Tour starts on every single SUNDAY between March 29 and Oct 25.

 - tips

-Crossing into Portugal, we stop at Vigo, known for its vibrant port and seafood, before arriving in Porto, a city of cultural riches.
-Explore its charming Ribeira district, iconic bridges, and world-famous Port wine cellars in nearby Vila Nova de Gaia.
+Crossing into Portugal, stop in the coastal city of Vigo, famous for its lively seafood scene, before arriving in Porto, a city that brims with culture and character.
+Stroll through its colorful Ribeira district, admire the iconic bridges, and sample the region’s renowned Port wine in the cellars of Vila Nova de Gaia.

 Please click here to see the route on a map.